Mobile service centres travel to rural and regional communities to provide people with information and access to government services.

 The Department of Human Services provides a convenient and secure way to manage some of your business with Medicare, Centrelink or Child Support payments and services.
 You need to register to use some of the services, then you can do most of your business where and when it suits you.

-Having a baby or adopting a child is a major event.
+Having a baby is a major event.
 A range of services and payments are available to assist new parents, including Paid Parental Leave and Baby Bonus.
-You should also register your new baby or adopted child with the medicare program.
+You should also register your new baby with the medicare program.

 Provides help with the cost of prescription medicine under PBS, Australian government funded medical services, and access to state, territory and local government concessions.